MicrosoftDocs/partner-center-docs-powershell/docs-conceptual/partnercenterps-2.0/test-partner-security-requirements.md

 If the output from the [Test-PartnerSecurityRequirement](https://docs.microsoft.com/powershell/module/partnercenter/Test-PartnerSecurityRequirement) command states the test failed, then you have additional actions that need to performed.
 Either the authentication method reference claim is missing or the MFA value was not listed.
 Both of these scenarios can happen even if the account was challenged for multi-factor authentication.

 > [!IMPORTANT]
-> When using a third-party solution you will need to work with the vendor who developed the solution to determine what actions should be taken.
+> When using a third-party solution, you will need to work with the vendor who developed the solution to determine what actions should be taken.

 If you are using Active Directory Federation Service (ADFS), then you will need to ensure that the `http://schemas.microsoft.com/claims/multipleauthn` claim is being issued by the relying party trust.